Layer 7 (HAProxy)

 proxy-responses Jump to heading

 Sets the number of expected responses from the server.
 Sessions last until the timeout is reached or the expected number of responses has been received.
-If zero value is specified, all responses from the server will be ignored and not forwarded back to the client.
-If a value is not specified, the number of expected responses is set to unlimited.
+If a zero value is specified, all responses from the server will be ignored and not forwarded back to the client.
+If a value isn’t specified, the number of expected responses is set to unlimited.

 proxy-responses <number>